-To check the census date for your course, view your current enrolment online in My Enrolment.
+To check the census date for your course, view your current enrolment online in My Swinburne.

 An email confirmation will be sent to you when your leave of absence has been either approved or declined by studentHQ.
 Please read the information provided in this email carefully.

 Studying offshore means not studying in Australia or holding an international student visa.

 If you’re an international student studying through Open Universities Australia, you can apply for a leave of absence online using My Swinburne.